Skateboard: Wheels

 The wheels allow for movement on the skateboard and helps determine the speed while riding.
 There are typically four wheels on a skateboard that are attached to the trucks.
 Ranging in size from around 48mm to around 60mm, smaller wheels are lighter in weight and are used for shorter distances and tricks.
+The wheels are typically made of polyurethane (PU) and come in different grades of PU.
+Higher-grade PU is more durable and provides a smoother ride, while lower-grade PU is more affordable but wears out faster.
 Larger wheels are heavier in weight, which are better for maintaining speed and longer distances.
 Wheels that are larger than 60mm are typically used for longboards.

 Trucks

-Longboard and skateboard trucks have the same components, but exhibit a different functionality.
+The metal parts known as skateboard trucks are what hold a skateboard's wheels to the deck.
+They are made up of a hanger that holds the axle and wheels and a baseplate that is mounted to the board.
+The hanger and baseplate are joined by a kingpin, allowing the truck to swivel and turn.

+Trucks for skateboards come in a variety of forms and sizes and can be modified to the rider's preferences.
+The truck's height can have an impact on the board's stability and turning ability.
+Many skateboarders choose trucks with width approximately equal to the width of the deck though wider trucks are sometimes chosen for more landing stability for those who perform vert or big air tricks.

+To manage the looseness or tightness of the trucks, the kingpin's tightness can also be changed.
+This is a matter of taste and has an impact on the board's stability and ability to turn.

 Bearings

 Each skateboard wheel is mounted on its axle via two ball bearings.
-With few exceptions, the bearings are the industrial standard "608" size, with a bore of 8 or 10 mm depending on the axle), an outer diameter of 22 mm, and a width of 7 mm.
+With few exceptions, the bearings are the industrial standard "608" size, with a bore of 8 or 10 mm depending on the axle, an outer diameter of 22 mm, and a width of 7 mm.
 These are usually made of steel, though silicon nitride, a high-tech ceramic, is sometimes used.
 Many skateboard bearings are graded according to the ABEC scale.
-The starts with ABEC1 as the lowest, followed by 3, 5, 7, and 9.
-It is a common misconception that the higher ABECs are better for skateboarding, as the ABEC rating only measures tolerances, which do not necessarily apply to skateboards.
+The starts with ABEC 1 with the least precise manufacturing tolerance, followed by 3, 5, 7, and ABEC 9 with the strictest tolerance.
 Bearing performance is determined by how well maintained the bearings are.
 Maintenance on bearings includes periodically cleaning and lubricating them.